 Expenses incurred relative to Hurricane Rita in the quarter totaled about $822,000.
 These included costs of repairs to facilities, loss of damaged merchandise and costs associated with temporarily relocating and operating corporate functions away from the storm-affected area, net of estimated probable insurance reimbursement of $1.1 million.

 Due to evacuations in the Houston market and actual loss of essential services in the storm-affected area in southeast Texas and southwest Louisiana after the storm, several stores were closed, resulting in 134 lost store days during the quarter or about 2.7 percent of the available store days, said Conn’s.

 While financial results of the third quarter include loss of revenue due to the closed stores, it also includes the positive impact of increased sales due to replacement of storm-damaged appliances and CE products.
-The overall net positive impact to third quarter sales due to the storm is estimated at about 7 percentage points to 9 percentage points of the same-store sales increase.
+The overall net positive impact to third quarter sales due to the storm is estimated at about 7 to 9 percentage points of the same-store sales increase.

 In the nine months, total revenue increased 22.6 percent, reaching $495.8 million, compared with a year-on-year $404.4 million.
 This increase included a net sales jump of 23.6 percent to $435.9 million, from $352.5 million last year, and a 15.6 percent rise in finance charges, to $60 million, from $51.9 million the prior year.
 Same-store sales in the nine months rose 14.4 percent.

 Net income for the nine months soared 35.3 percent, hitting $28.3 million, up from $20.9 million in the same period in 2004.

 During the third quarter, Conn’s continued its expansion into the Dallas/Fort Worth market, with the opening of a clearance center in Mesquite, Texas, bringing its store count to 12 in the metroplex.
 Total companywide store count is 56, only in the states of Texas and Louisiana.